 3. Don’t give up happiness

 You’re on a strict spending diet but that doesn’t mean you avoid all sorts of entertainment.
-Use Google to find out free events happening in your neighbourhood or go spend time in a park, hit the mountains or attend free webinars.
+Use Google to find out free events happening in your neighborhood or go spend time in a park, hit the mountains, or attend free webinars.
 You have to learn to spend less cash and enjoy it as if you were burning cash.

 No Spend Challenges can Stop Impulsive Buying